LX3JL/xlxd/README.md

 - In D-Star, Icom-G3Terminal, DExtra, DPLus and DCS
 - In DMR, DMRPlus (dongle) and DMRMmdvm
-- In C4FM, YSF, Wires-X and IRMS
+- In C4FM, YSF, Wires-X and IMRS
 - XLX Interlink protocol

 # Usage